bentonow/bento-nextjs-sdk/examples/pages-router-example/README.md

-# Bento Next.js App Router Example
+# Bento Next.js Pages Router Example

 Demo application showing how to track events, update data, send transactional email and more.